 Absolute zero Kelvin

-Thermal expansion is linear.
-That feature is used as an objective measure for levels of thermal comfort for humans.
+Thermal expansion is linear, which serves as an objective measure of thermal comfort levels for humans.

-The thermal expansion plotted in an XY graph, extrapolates to zero expansion.
+The thermal expansion plotted in an XY graph extrapolates to zero expansion.
 The related temperature became the absolute zero on the scale of Kelvin.
-In the scale of Celsius, this is – 273.15° C. That extrapolation is apparently acceptable in the temperature range in which we live.
-When the temperature increases beyond our thermal comfort level, we see all kind of other phenomena, as illustrated in this figure:
+On the Celsius scale, this is – 273.15° C. That extrapolation is apparently acceptable in the temperature range in which we live.
+When the temperature rises above our thermal comfort level, we observe various other phenomena, as shown in this figure, as previously demonstrated.

 ZEROK

-It is extremely difficult to cool matter down to absolute zero.
-That is counterintuitive because as human beings, we experience cooling down like a normal phenomenon, for which we have to protect ourselves by wearing cloth and use heating.
+It is extremely challenging to cool matter down to absolute zero.
+This is counterintuitive because, as humans, we experience cooling down as a normal phenomenon, for which we have to protect ourselves by wearing clothes and heating.

-Regular science assumes that at 0⁰ K all molecular motion comes to a halt.
-Molecular motion defines as the vibration of the total atomic system relative to its environment.
+Regular science predicted that at 0⁰ K, all molecular motion ceases.
+Molecular motion is defined as the vibration of the total atomic system relative to its environment.

 Wikipedia: